Joseph Murray: Broad Experience, Deep Expertise.

 Chief among his professional accomplishments are the thousands of acres he has reforested in Western Washington and British Columbia.
 In addition, Joseph pioneered the practice of planting Sitka Spruce and Western Red Cedar together in the same hole as a form of deer browse protection for the Cedar.

-He has served on a number of forums influencing the forest industry, including the Riparian Scientific Advisory Group (RSAG), a part of the Washington State Department of Natural Resources’ Cooperative Monitoring Evaluation and Research Program (CMER).
+He serves on a number of forums influencing the forest industry, including the Riparian Scientific Advisory Group (RSAG), a part of the Washington State Department of Natural Resources’ Cooperative Monitoring Evaluation and Research Program (CMER).
 Other areas of participation include negotiations on the Desired Future Condition Riparian Regulation and the Integrated Pest Management Regulation for Private Forest Land in British Columbia.
 Joseph is currently a Trustee of the Western Forestry & Conservation Association and served on the Area 1 Selection Committee of the Ag-Forestry Leadership Foundation.

 Joseph served as 2014 Chair of the Washington State Society of American Foresters.
 He has been an active member of the North Olympic Peninsula SAF Chapter since 1979.
 During that time Joseph has served as Chapter Chair twice, and participated in the planning and implementation of several Washington State Annual Meetings.
 He has also participated on the State Executive Committee as Membership Chair.
 Joseph received the Society of American Foresters Presidents Award for Outstanding Field Forester of 2003.